theRealAph/ScopeLocals/README.md

 _Effective Java_, Item 8: Avoid finalizers and cleaners, by using try-with-resources and try...finally.
 Item 17: minimize mutability: don't provide methods that modify the object's state.
-Yet `ThreadLocal` depends on these things to minimize and avoid. ]
+Yet `ThreadLocal` depends on these things we're advised to minimize and avoid. ]

 Thread local variables are prone to abuse.
 Fundamentally, programming with thread local variables can lead to spaghetti-like coding, for